Renewing Your Texas Massage License

 - Complete all continuing education requirements

-- 12 continuing education hours
+- 12 hours of continuing education from an approved provider

 - Must be appropriate subject matter